ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application needs to use a transport protocol that ensures that all data is received on the other side without corruption.
 This also entails being notified when a Connection is closed or aborted.
-The recommended default is to enable Reliable Data Transfer.
+The recommended default is to Require Reliable Data Transfer.

+### Preservation of Message Boundaries {#prop-boundaries}

+This property specifies whether the application needs to use a transport protocol that preserves message boundaries.
+The recommended default is to Prefer Preservation of Message Boundaries.

 ### Configure per-Message reliability {#prop-partially-reliable}

 This property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
 This property applies to Connections and Connection Groups.
-The recommended default is to not have this option.
+The recommended default is to Prefer this option.

 ### Preservation of data ordering {#prop-ordering}

 This property specifies whether the application wishes to use a transport protocol that can ensure that data is received by the application on the other end in the same order as it was sent.
-The recommended default is to preserve data ordering.
+The recommended default is to Require Preservation of data ordering.

 ### Use 0-RTT session establishment with an idempotent Message {#prop-0rtt}